Peiiii/composite-kit/docs/publishing-guide.md

    - Check for TypeScript errors
    - Verify all dependencies are installed
    - Check Vite configuration
+   - Check for circular dependencies

 2. **Styles not working**
    - Verify CSS is properly exported
    - Check Tailwind configuration
    - Ensure proper CSS imports in consuming projects
+   - Check for CSS conflicts

 3. **TypeScript errors in consuming projects**
    - Verify type declarations are generated
    - Check for missing type dependencies
    - Update TypeScript configuration if needed
+   - Check for type conflicts

 ### Getting Help